 - resource visualization

-There are many ways of working with Terraform.
+There are many ways to manage your Infrastructure as Code.
 Each way is different in terms of complexity and offers a different set of features.
 It is important to keep in mind that choosing one way or another should be based on business and technical requirements.
 Most often, there is no point in implementing an in-house solution as the cost and effort of building and maintaining it may exceed its potential benefits.
 It is much easier and more efficient to leverage platforms such as Spacelift to provide these features for you instead.